 There are also benefits to installing outward swinging doors for homes in hurricane-prone areas (or areas with strong winds.)
 While hurricane-force winds can force open inswing patio doors, they will only push an outward swinging door more tightly against the frame.

-When considering a door’s security, some builders argue that an outswinging door is less likely to be forced open from a strong kick.
+When considering a door’s security, some builders argue that an outswinging door is less likely to be forced open by a strong kick.
 In addition, such doors are typically installed with non-removable hinge pins, so they cannot be removed by burglars trying to get inside the home.

 Outswing doors also aren’t as susceptible to wind-driven rain leaks inside the home.
 However, there are some negative consequences of selecting an outswing patio door.